ocxtal/minialign/README.md

 ### Minimizer-based index structure

-Indexing routines: minimizer calculation, hash table construction, and hash table retrieval are roughly diverted from the original minimap program.
-The modified is that the position of direction flag in hash table is moved from the least significant bit to the sign bit of int32_t in this code.
+Indexing routines: minimizer calculation, hash table construction, and hash table retrieval are roughly diverted from the original minimap program except that the position of direction flag in hash table is moved from the least significant bit to the sign bit.
 See descriptions in the minimap [repository](https://github.com/lh3/minimap) and [paper]() for the details of the invertible hash function used to generate minimizers.

 ### Seed chaining